Special Educational Needs

 Students may move off the SEN Register when they have completed an intervention, but, when reviewed at termly progress meetings, might go back on the Register if further interventions are required.
 Whenever a student moves on, or off, the SEN Register, parents are informed and invited to discuss the decision with the SENCO should they wish to.

 The first point of contact would be the student’s tutor to share parent’s concerns.
-The parent could also arrange to meet Mr Grimes our SENCo.
+The parent could also arrange to meet Mr. Grimes our SENCo.
 The Somerset Parent Partnership is independent organisations that will help with any situations that the parent feel are not right.
-The Parent Partnership can also arrange for an “advocate” to speak on the parent’s behalf if the parent feel it would be beneficial.
+The Parent Partnership can also arrange for an “advocate” to speak on the parent’s behalf if the parent feels it would be beneficial.
 They can be found on the Somerset County Council Website.
-IPSEA (Independent Parental Special Education Advice) is also available to parents and carers and can be found at: www.ipsea.org.uk/
+IPSEA (Independent Parental Special Education Advice) is also available to parents and carers and can be found at www.ipsea.org.uk/

-Parents should contact the school Admin office to arrange to meet the Principal Mrs Pilgrim, Assistant Principals Mr Willson (Years 7, 8 and 9) and Mrs King (years 10 and 11) or Mr Grimes (SENCO) who would willingly discuss how the school could meet the child’s needs.
+Parents should contact the school Admin office to arrange to meet the Principal Mrs. Pilgrim, Deputy Principal Mr. Musson, Assistant Principals Mr Roberts or Mr. Cue, Ms. Hirst(Year 7), Mrs Mallord (Year 8), Mr Richards (Year 9), Ms Beaton (Year 10), Mrs Kenchington (Year 11) or Mr. Grimes (SENCO) who would willingly discuss how the school could meet the child’s needs.